The Growing Psychiatrist Shortage: Why It’s Happening & How Telepsychiatry Bridges the Gap

 How Telepsychiatry Bridges the Gap

 Telepsychiatry is a type of telehealth that provides mental health care via video conferencing or over the phone.
-With virtual psychiatry, licensed psychiatrists can evaluate patients, draw up treatment plans, and prescribe most medications — everything they would normally do during an in-person appointment.
+With virtual psychiatry, licensed psychiatrists can evaluate patients, assess symptoms and risks such as suicidality or trauma, draw up treatment plans, and prescribe most medications — everything they would normally do during an in-person appointment.

 Telepsychiatry offers several benefits for psychiatrists, including: